 If your chapter would like help starting or improving a JCL newsletter, please contact the NJCL Editor at email@example.com and the NJCL Publications Chair at firstname.lastname@example.org.

 If your chapter would like to participate in the NJCL local publications contest this year, please follow the following steps:

 - Make sure your newsletter meets the following criteria: it must be student produced, it must include the name of the chief editor, and there must be at least two different issues of any length.

-- Email digital PDF copies of the issues to NJCL Editor Jade Woods at email@example.com and NJCL Publications Chair Kurt Ristroph at firstname.lastname@example.org by June 1, 2018 or contact Jade by email for a physical address for issues to be postmarked by June 1, 2018.
+- Email digital PDF copies of the issues to the NJCL Editor at email@example.com and the NJCL Publications Chair at firstname.lastname@example.org by June 1, or contact the NJCL Editor by email for a physical address for issues to be postmarked by June 1.

 - Results will be announced at the NJCL Convention.
 (Rubric below)